mandomal/mandomal.github.io/content/posts/blending_optimization/index.md

 df = get_dataframe(runs)
 ```

-Now I added some rows at the bottom to validate our constraints and requirements.
+I've now added some rows at the bottom to validate our constraints and requirements.
-You would usually not even consider doing this but it's healthy to not trust anyone's code, including your own.
+Usually, this might not be considered, but it's wise to verify everything, including your own code.
-Below I do a plot where we look at any result where there was some breach in the requirements.
+Below, I create a plot to examine any result where there was a breach in the requirements.

 ```python
 failed_simulations = df[["failed_protein", "failed_fat", "failed_fibre", "failed_salt", "failed_constraints"]].any(axis=1)